mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### http_port

 The port to bind to, defaults to `3000`.
-To use port 80 you need to either give the Grafana binary permission for example:
+To use port 80 you need to either give the Mosaicoo binary permission for example:

 ```bash
 $ sudo setcap 'cap_net_bind_service=+ep' /usr/sbin/grafana-server
 ```

-Or redirect port 80 to the Grafana port using:
+Or redirect port 80 to the Mosaicoo port using:

 ```bash
 $ sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 3000
 ```

-Another way is to put a web server like Nginx or Apache in front of Grafana and have them proxy requests to Grafana.
+Another way is to put a web server like Nginx or Apache in front of Mosaicoo and have them proxy requests to Grafana.

 ### domain